deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 # App Engine architecture

-This document contains information on the overall architecture of the Domain Registry project as it is implemented in App Engine.
+This document contains information on the overall architecture of Nomulus as pertains to App Engine.

+[TOC]

 ## Services

+Nomulus contains three
+[services](https://cloud.google.com/appengine/docs/python/an-overview-of-app-engine),
-The Domain Registry contains three [services](https://cloud.google.com/appengine/docs/python/an-overview-of-app-engine), which were previously called modules in earlier versions of App Engine.
+which were previously called modules in earlier versions of App Engine.
 The services are: default (also called front-end), backend, and tools.
 Each service